trailheadapps/redwoods-insurance/README.md

 sfdx force:data:record:create -s userRole -v Name='TrailInsuranceAdjuster'
 ```

-> _Take note of the UserRoleId that's returned_ it will start with '00E'.
+> _Take note of the UserRoleId that's returned_, it will start with '00E'.

 7. Find the default users' ID and assign that user the new Role: